 To change the default port and disable root login, edit OpenSSH configuration file /etc/ssh/sshd_config and do the following changes.

 - Change Default Port – It will be good to change default ssh port as default ports are always on attackers.

 - Disable Root SSH Login – Also you would like to disable root login via ssh.

-Save the configuration file and restart OpenSSH service to apply changes.
+Save the configuration file and restart the OpenSSH service to apply changes.

 sudo systemctl restart ssh